Introduction: Why CSS Organization Matters

 Conclusion: Getting Started with BEM

 The BEM methodology provides a structured approach to CSS that improves maintainability, reduces conflicts, and enhances collaboration.
-By organizing your styles around blocks, elements, and modifiers, you create a more predictable and scalable codebase.
+Organizing your styles around blocks, elements, and modifiers creates a more predictable and scalable codebase.

 To get started with BEM: